suffolklibraries/lgc/content/collections/events/stow-movers-29-04.md

   - Wheelchair access
   - Indoor venue
 cost_details: £5.50
-end_date: '2022-04-26 12:30'
+end_date: '2022-04-29 15:30'
 ---
-A weekly dance class for everyone over 55.
-Hadleigh Movers classes are designed to benefit you both mentally and physically.
+A weekly dance class for everyone over 55, Stow Movers classes are designed to benefit you both mentally and physically.